hexydec/dabby/README.md

 ## I'm sold, how do I get started?

 Want to get started quickly?
-[Download the ES6 bundle here](https://raw.githubusercontent.com/hexydec/dabby/master/dist/dabby.min.js).
-There is also an [ES5 Bundle](https://raw.githubusercontent.com/hexydec/dabby/master/dist/dabby.es5.min.js).
+[Download the latest release here](https://github.com/hexydec/dabby/releases).

 Want build the bundle yourself?
 Make sure the following software is installed: